bsgriggs/mendix9-searchable-reference-selector/docs/Enumeration.md

 match at the beginning of the option's text.

 _Starts With can help with performance but it can be bad UX depending on the use case.
 For example, displaying a list of user full names would not work, because the user may enter the last name instead of the first name._

+**Search text** - An optional string attribute.
+The value the user types into the search bar will be saved into this attribute allowing you to use it in Studio Pro.

 ## Style Settings